Undergraduate Transfer Students FAQ

 I was admitted as a Pre-Comm major.
 How do I get credit for the pre-comm classes I took at my other college?
 As a transfer student, can I skip the pre-major at UCSB and transfer directly into the full comm major?

 All incoming transfer students are admitted to the Pre-Comm major.
-If you believe you have already completed all of your pre-major coursework at your transfer institution before coming to UCSB, you'll first need to submit your unofficial transcripts to the Comm Advising Office for confirmation (Instructions for submitting your unoffical transcripts can be found in the Online Transfer Orientation Module.)
-Once you have received confirmation that you have completed equivalents of all four pre-major courses, you'll need to email a Change of Major Petition to email@example.com from Pre-Comm to Comm in to be processed to the full COMM major so you can enroll in Upper-Division Comm courses.
-Please allow up to two weeks of processing time.
+If you believe you have already completed all of your pre-major coursework at your transfer institution before coming to UCSB, you'll first need to submit your unofficial transcripts to the Comm Advising Office for confirmation (Instructions for submitting your unofficial transcripts can be found in the Online Transfer Orientation Module.)
+Once you have received confirmation that you have completed equivalents of all four pre-major courses, you'll need to submit a Change of Major Form from Pre-Comm to Comm in order to be processed to the full COMM major so you can enroll in Upper-Division Comm courses.
+Please allow up to six weeks of processing time.

 Please watch this recorded webinar for incoming transfer students, see the Undergraduate section of the Comm Dept website for more complete information and details about the required courses, and be sure also to consult with our Undergraduate Advisor (SSMS 4005) or with a Peer Advisor (SSMS 4005) about your own specific transfer record.